-6.9 The plan details the approach to onsite mitigation to minimise adverse effects from the development, details the pre-development biodiversity and the post-development value and how any short fall in the net gain is to be compensated for.
+6.11.
+The plan details the approach to the mitigation hierarchy to minimise adverse onsite effects from the development, details the pre-development biodiversity and the post-development value and how any short fall in the net gain is to be compensated for.
 The plan should include the proposed management structure and future maintenance regime to ensure sustainability.
+The plan should follow the guidance set out in CIEEM's Biodiversity-Net-Gain-Principles